Set up agentless Real User Monitoring

 Maintenance effort

 Agentless monitoring requires you to insert the RUM JavaScript by yourself, so make sure that it requires as little manual effort as possible.
-If you don't want to have to change your code every time your application monitoring settings change or when a new version of the RUM JavaScript is released, opt for the JavaScript tag insertion option.
+If you don't want to have to change your code every time your application monitoring settings change or when a new version of the RUM JavaScript is released, opt for the JavaScript tag snippet format.

 Standards and security policies